gnarayan/academic-kickstart/content/project/04cosmo/index.md

 +++
 # Project title.
-title = "Measuring w(z)"
+title = "The Equation of State of Dark Energy"

 # Date this page was created.
 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Understanding Dark Energy with Type Ia Supernovae"
+summary = "Measuring w(z) with Type Ia Supernovae"

 # Tags: can be used for filtering projects.
 tags = ["Wide-field Surveys", "Time-Domain Astrophysics", "Astrostatistics"]